kynerix/crawlix/README.md

 ### Pre-requisites

 - Java 11+
 - Podman, for building and executing images.
-Docker can be used as well, although scripts are not provided yet.
+Docker can be used as well, although scripts are not provided, yet.
 - Firefox, in the PATH
+- jq tool in the PATH

 ### **Step 1**.
 Start Infinispan
 ```